pivotal/docs-tap/intellij-extension/troubleshooting.hbs.md

 This topic describes what to do when encountering issues with Tanzu Developer Tools for IntelliJ.

+## <a id="debug-reapplies-apply"></a> Tanzu Debug re-applies the workload when namespace field is empty

+### Symptoms

+If the `namespace` field of the debug launch configration is empty, it will re-apply the workload even if it exists on the cluster.

+### Cause

+Internally we gather Workloads in the cluster in the current namespace and compare it with the info specified by the user.
+If the `namespace` field is empty, it will be considered `null` and our internal checks fail.

+### Solution

+Do not leave the `namespace` field blank.

 ## <a id="cannot-view-workloads"></a> Unable to view workloads on the panel when connected to GKE cluster

 {{> 'partials/ext-tshoot/cannot-view-workloads' }}